What’s the difference between a coach and an editor?

 How do we start?

-We can start with my reading some or all of your material and then we’ll set up a telephone consultation.
-After that we can do the page-by-page feedback, covering what to change, what to clarify, what to delete, what not to touch.
+We can start with my reading some or all of your material and then we’ll set up a Zoom consultation.
+After that we can do the more detailed feedback, covering what to change, what to clarify, what to delete, what not to touch.
 Step one for you will be to send me the manuscript for me to take a look to see what we’re talking about.

 I’ve worked with hundreds (and hundreds) of writers.
 I assure you that you will be in good hands when you work with me.